 The underlying zone of a property may impose site development standards in addition to the minimum requirements provided in this Ordinance.
 Where the provisions of this Ordinance conflict with other ordinances, the most restrictive provision shall prevail.

-Where the provisions of this Ordinance conflict with , the most restrictive provision shall prevail.
+Where the provisions of this Ordinance conflict with the Foothills and Canyons Overlay zone, the most restrictive provision shall prevail.

 19.46.060 - Application Required.